Not sure how to structure your Go web application?

 • Unexported things are 'private' to the package that they are declared in.
 They are only visible to code in the same package.

-• In contrast, exported things in a package are 'public' and are visible to any code that that imports the package.
+• In contrast, exported things in a package are 'public' and are visible to any code that imports the package.

 In other words: when you import a package you get to use its exported things, but not its unexported things.